rerdavies/pipedal/docs/index.md

 To download PiPedal, click [here](download.md).
 To view PiPedal documentation, click [here](Documentation.md).

-#### PiPedal has a submitted a request to support sharing of Pipedal presets at [PatchStorage.com](https:///patchstorage.com).
-We need your support!
+#### Important notice: PiPedal has a submitted a request to support sharing of Pipedal presets at [PatchStorage.com](https:///patchstorage.com).
+We urgently need your support!
 Please vote for PiPedal [here](https://patchstorage.com/requests/pipedal/).

-&nbsp;

 #### NEW version 1.3.66 Release.
 See the [release notes](https://rerdavies.github.io/pipedal/ReleaseNotes) for details.